FaFFisMe/sortPrimo/README.md

 # sortPrimo
-step 1: use "npm i" to install all the dependency step 2: use "npx jest" to run jest script to test
+this code is written by Paul Pokpong Jitjomnongmate for Primo quiz step 1: use "npm i" to install all the dependency step 2: use "npx jest" to run jest script to test